Lillian Albertson: Acting

-Producing
+Producing and coaching

+After acting for two decades, Albertson married her second husband, theatrical producer Louis Macloon, on April 17, 1923, in Manhattan.
+They left New York and back to California with plans for Lillian to be a producer.
+During their marriage Louis and Lillian worked together producing projects.
+The couple were credited with discovering future film star Clark Gable.

-After Albertson had acted for two decades, she left New York to go back to California with plans to be a producer.
-She bought rights to plays that were then popular in the eastern United States and produced them in the West.
+Lillian bought rights to plays that were then popular in the eastern United States and produced them in the West.
 Her successes included Hit the Deck; Lady Be Good; No, No, Nanette; and The Desert Song.
 Economic effects of the Great Depression ended the string of successful productions.

-Coaching
+Ultimately Lillian's marriage to Macloon was not happy, and, having no children, they divorced in 1933 after ten years of marriage.

 In the 1940s, Albertson worked for both Paramount and RKO Pictures as a drama coach, and she wrote a book, Motion Picture Acting.
 She also evaluated prospective actors to determine which ones deserved to have screen tests.

-Personal life

-On August 22, 1908, Albertson married Abraham Levy, with whom she had a son.
-Albertson married theatrical producer Louis Macloon in 1922; the couple had no children and divorced eleven years later in 1933.
+She was appointed head of the talent coaching department at RKO Radio in 1943.

 Death

 On August 24, 1962, Albertson died at her home in Los Angeles, California.
 She was 81.